 It is also possible to post-finance work/renovation that has recently been done on a property or even a cash sale which is no older than 6 months.

-The maximum Loan to Value (LTV) varies from one Bank to another but we can sometimes secure up to 100% of the purchase or valuation price for Domiciled buyers and up to 85% for Non-Resident buyers, excluding the Notary fees, Land Registry and Arrangement fees.
-The minimum loan amount is 50.000 €.
+The maximum Loan to Value (LTV) varies from one Bank to another, but we can sometimes secure up to 100% of the purchase or valuation price for Domiciled buyers and from70% up to 85% for Non-Resident buyers, excluding the Legal Fees.
+The minimum loan amount is usually 100.000 €.

 Mortgages can be agreed for a minimum of 5 years and a maximum of 30 years (subject to age restrictions) depending on the type of loan required.